-Vice Chancellor, Omid Pourzanjani and Chief Technology Officer for the Butte Technology Center, Lou Delzompo, have provided the Mapper team with insight about the trajectory of COCI.
-They have led high-level meetings to envision the development of a common data standard for all curriculum inventories and the creation of a single curriculum repository that is current and connected to the programs colleges use to maintain curriculum.
+Lou Delzompo, the Chief Technology Officer for the Butte Technology Center, has provided the Pathways Program Mapper team with insight and information about the development and trajectory of the Chancellor's Office Curriculum Inventory (COCI).
+He has also led high-level meetings with Chancellor's Office, the program mapper team, and other stakeholders, to develop a vision about the development of a single curriculum database that is current and connected to the programs colleges use to maintain curriculum (e.g., eLumen, EduNay, CurricUNET).